faenrandir/a_careful_examination/documents/light_and_truth_letter/01-manipulation-and-fallacies.md

 I also don't feel personally angry.

-> It never felt like we were building something, only tearing down.
+> <span style="color:red; margin-left:-10px;"> It never felt like we were building something, only tearing down.

 A lot of exmormons and exmo spaces are dedicated to building/finding spirituality (they don't hang around exmormon subreddit).
 I don't know exactly how he identifies, but Jon Ogden is a great example.
 Britt Hartley.
 I spent years discussing with LDS leaders.
 Most of the time our building isn't within the exmormon space because it's not a formal space! (but exmormons are building all kinds of stuff!)

-> ...
+> <span style="color:red; margin-left:-10px;"> ...
 I have interacted with critics for years.
 Some are well-intentioned and believe they are doing the right thing.

-> From others, I get the impression that misery loves company.
+> <span style="color:red; margin-left:-10px;"> From others, I get the impression that misery loves company.

 Is this how they would characterize their work?
 Your impression might not be an accurate reflection of how they see themselves. [recording of John Dehlin talking about his mission]

-> It was not enough to leave.
+> <span style="color:red; margin-left:-10px;"> It was not enough to leave.
 Their goal, mission, vision, and conquest is to tear down faith in God.

 Why they leave but not leave it alone. [document]

-> Is it right for a critic to actively influence a victim into a faith crisis and then charge for groups and counseling sessions for handling the crisis?
+> <span style="color:red; margin-left:-10px;"> Is it right for a critic to actively influence a victim into a faith crisis and then charge for groups and counseling sessions for handling the crisis?

 The ethics of how John Dehlin handles points to how one exmormon (albeit perhaps the most prominent one) handles his livelihood.
 The vast majority of exmormons have no such conflict of interest, so it seems like a poor generalization to suggest that this is any kind of general phenomenon or should be used to paint the whole exmormon community.
 I think we can critique the ethics of exmormon actions, but most exmormons stand to gain nothing financially from their engagement with these issues (e.g., lawyer from QuitMormon).

-> ...
+> <span style="color:red; margin-left:-10px;"> ...
 I find it deeply immoral for critics to share half-truths and false narratives with the intent of convincing their victims to turn their lives upside down in a faith crisis.
 This mortal existence is finite, and eternities are forever; the stakes could not be any higher.

 We both agree that the stakes are high and that half-truths and false narratives (which exist on both sides) should be highlighted and/or avoided.
 Do you work as vigorously to point out half-truths and false narratives on the LDS side?

-> Update: In recent years, critics of the Church have deemphasized how much happier they are since leaving the Church in favor of a narrative emphasizing how hard it is to leave.
+> <span style="color:red; margin-left:-10px;"> Update: In recent years, critics of the Church have deemphasized how much happier they are since leaving the Church in favor of a narrative emphasizing how hard it is to leave.

 This is given no substantiation.
 My sense is that there is a spectrum of happiness experienced by those who leave (some much happier and the experience is easy; some less happy and/or the experience was difficult).

-> This is likely intentional to convince their targets that exiting the Church is the hard thing but the right thing to do.
+> <span style="color:red; margin-left:-10px;"> This is likely intentional to convince their targets that exiting the Church is the hard thing but the right thing to do.

 This is engaging in mind-reading and suggests that exmormon narratives are crafted for "targets".
 But, most exmormons are not even sharing their stories to "target" people.
 To be generous to exmormons is to accept that (for most of them anyway) they are sharing their stories simply to share their stories.

-> It may also help resolve some cognitive dissonance in leaving.
+> <span style="color:red; margin-left:-10px;"> It may also help resolve some cognitive dissonance in leaving.
 The reality is that while it may initially be challenging to abandon a belief system, it takes deep discipline over a lifetime to be a faithful disciple of Jesus Christ.
 A few months or years of faith deconstruction does not outweigh the lifelong service of selfless sacrifice to God and mankind.

 This seems unsubstantiated.
 Many members are lacsidaisical in their devotion.
 Many former members are disciplined.
 Also, this seems like an apples and oranges comparison: by its very nature, an exit from the LDS Church is bound to be more terminal in nature than _remaining_ a member.

-> To be an atheist is to be culturally relevant and celebrated.
+> <span style="color:red; margin-left:-10px;"> To be an atheist is to be culturally relevant and celebrated.

 It is becoming moreso, but there is quite a stigma, and the celebration is relevant to ones' culture (e.g., most members have many friends and family who are members and they know this will not be celebrated by them).

-> Atheists are not bullied at the university or places of employment for their beliefs.
+> <span style="color:red; margin-left:-10px;"> Atheists are not bullied at the university or places of employment for their beliefs.

 I'm not sure there's a substantive difference in bullying between athiests and Christians, but this implies that people are leaving because it's simply